As you grow up, it’s normal to be curious about sex. You may have questions and wonder about what you see online.

 Research shows that if you tend to follow what your peers do, you may be more likely to share and watch pornography.

-Body image concerns, negative life experiences, and relationships problems are linked to a higher risk for developing an online pornography addiction.
+Body image concerns, negative life experiences, and relationship problems are linked to a higher risk for developing an online pornography addiction.

-How do you know if you have a problem with online pornography?
+How do I know if I have a problem with online pornography?

 If you’re a youth, you may have a problem with online pornography if you:

-• get frustrated, anxious, or angry when you can’t go online
+- get frustrated, anxious, or angry when you can’t go online to watch pornography

 If you struggle with pornography use or sexting, you’re not alone.
-But it’s important to be responsible when you’re online and use computers and other digital devices.
+But it’s important to be responsible when you’re online and when you use computers and other digital devices.

 Also remember that others can see what you do online.